Cheslay/EmergencyDrivingDetection/README.md

 ## Ethical & Safety Statement
 All experiments and data collection were performed under conditions that ensured no impact on patient treatment or safety.

+## Disclaimer & Intended Use

+This project was developed solely for academic and research purposes as part of a university course in Tiny Machine Learning.

+The software and system presented in this repository are **experimental** and **not intended for use in real-world emergency response, operational ambulance systems, vehicle control, or other safety-critical applications**.

+The authors assume no responsibility or liability for any direct or indirect consequences resulting from the use, misuse, or interpretation of this software outside its intended academic context.

 ---

 ## Repository Structure